Dynamic tariff-based demand response in retail electricity market under uncertainty: Problem formulation

-By convention, the symbol $\perp$ indicates complementarity so that any of the two inequalities is satisfied as an equality, i.e., the product of each expression and the corresponding dual variable must be zero.
+where $\mathcal{L}_{j\omega}$ is the Lagrangian function for consumer $j$ and scenario $\omega$ of problem (\ref{DR_2}).
+By convention, the symbol $\perp$ indicates complementarity so that any of the two inequalities are satisfied as equality, i.e., the product of each expression and the corresponding dual variable must be zero.
 Note that the system of KKT optimality conditions is linear, with the exception of the complementarity conditions (\ref{cs_1})-(\ref{second_4}).